sagemath/trac_to_gh/Issue 9614.md

 # Issue 9614: "-sdist" should complain or fail when run in a "-bdist" copy of Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9614

 Original creator: ddrake